Manecas1221212/romance/chapter_14.md

 Then another text, this one from an unknown number: *He looks happy without you.*

 Attached was a photo.
-Andrew at the gallery, smiling—really smiling, the kind of smile Anna hadn't seen in years.
-And next to him, close enough that their shoulders touched, was Jessica.
+Andrew at the gallery, smiling — really smiling, the kind of smile Anna hadn't seen in years.
+And in the background, was Jessica.

 Anna stared at the photo until the shapes stopped making sense.